First Quantum Minerals (OTCMKTS:FQVLF) Sets New 12-Month High at $19.73

 First Quantum Minerals Ltd. (OTCMKTS:FQVLF)’s share price hit a new 52-week high on Monday .
 The stock traded as high as $19.73 and last traded at $19.42, with a volume of 57843 shares traded.
 The stock had previously closed at $17.97.

 Several research analysts recently weighed in on the company.
-BMO Capital Markets increased their price objective on First Quantum Minerals from $14.25 to $14.75 and gave the stock an “outperform” rating in a research report on Tuesday, September 15th.
-Raymond James increased their price objective on First Quantum Minerals from $17.00 to $18.00 and gave the stock a “market perform” rating in a research report on Thursday, September 24th.
-Morgan Stanley increased their price objective on First Quantum Minerals from $18.00 to $22.50 and gave the stock an “overweight” rating in a research report on Thursday, December 10th.
-Royal Bank of Canada increased their price objective on First Quantum Minerals from $16.00 to $17.00 and gave the stock an “outperform” rating in a research report on Friday, October 30th.
-Finally, The Goldman Sachs Group upgraded First Quantum Minerals from a “neutral” rating to a “buy” rating in a research report on Tuesday, December 8th.
+Exane BNP Paribas upgraded First Quantum Minerals from a “neutral” rating to an “outperform” rating in a research report on Tuesday, December 15th.
+The Goldman Sachs Group upgraded First Quantum Minerals from a “neutral” rating to a “buy” rating in a research report on Tuesday, December 8th.
+TD Securities increased their price objective on First Quantum Minerals from $19.00 to $20.00 and gave the stock a “buy” rating in a research report on Thursday, October 29th.
+Scotiabank raised their price target on First Quantum Minerals from $17.50 to $19.50 and gave the stock an “outperform” rating in a research report on Thursday, November 12th.
+Finally, Royal Bank of Canada raised their price target on First Quantum Minerals from $16.00 to $17.00 and gave the stock an “outperform” rating in a research report on Friday, October 30th.
 Three research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
 First Quantum Minerals presently has a consensus rating of “Buy” and an average target price of $16.44.

 First Quantum Minerals Company Profile (OTCMKTS:FQVLF)